hannahgsimon/HALModeling2024/README.md

     - *public static List<Integer> radiationTimesteps = List.of(200);*
 - **Print Counts:** Disabled.
 Outputs a CSV file with the following data at each timestep: populations of lymphocytes, triggering cells, all tumor cells, tumor cells previously exposed to radiation, all doomed cells, and doomed cells that are dead from radiation.
 Additionally, for the entire grid, it records the probabilities of lymphocyte death, tumor cell death from radiation, tumor cell death from immune system activity, and tumor cell division.
 It also prints the average surviving fraction of tumor cells (including the surviving fraction for radiation-exposed tumor cells during their last moment of radiation), primary immune response, secondary immune response, total immune response, the number of lymphocytes attempting to migrate onto the grid, and immune suppression effect.
     - *public static final boolean printCounts = false*
 - **Print Probabilities:** Disabled.
 Outputs a CSV file with the following data for every cell on the grid at each timestep: type, color, whether it was previously exposed to radiation, the dose of radiation received that timestep, whether the cell is dead from radiation.
 It also records the probabilities of death, activation, death from radiation, death from immune system activity, and division.
-It also prints the number of lymphocyte neighbors in an adjacent cell (including diagonally).
+It also prints the number of lymphocyte neighbors (including diagonally).
     - *printProbabilities = false*
 - **Print Neighbors:** Disabled.
+Outputs a CSV file with the number of lymphocyte neighbors (including diagonally) at each timestep, for both every cell on the grid and empty grid spaces.
     - *printNeighbors = false*
 - **Write GIF:** Disabled.
 Outputs a GIF file of the simulation.
     - *public static boolean writeGIF = false;*